Richard J Kinch

 This modification does not permit use of the upper port, only the rear port.
 It also does not illuminate the LED data indicators and timer in the rear-port image, so these numbers will no longer appear in the digital camera images (timing information is however available in the JPEG photos EXIF data).
 Should you wish to revert the Topcon instrument to its original UPPER/LOWER functioning, you can simply reverse the above steps.

-Adjusting the ISO speed of the digital camera: The Canon digital cameras offer a range of ISO speeds, from 64 or 100 up to 800 or 1600.
-This provides you another variable affecting the exposure of the digital photograph, along with your ability to vary the adapter aperture (explained above) and the flash energy on the Topcon instrument.
-Higher speeds of ISO 200 or 400 will enhance the sensitivity of the camera while not introducing much noise.
-Speeds of 800 or more will typically introduce a degree of speckled noise into the pixels of the photograph, especially considering that the retinal image is by nature of very low contrast.
-Use the histogram feature of the digital camera to analyze your retinal images for proper exposure level and to observe the degree of contrast.
-The position of the hump in the histogram indicates the exposure level, which should be around the middle of the range, and the width of the hump indicates the contrast of the retinal image elements.
+Adjusting the ISO speed of the digital camera: The Canon digital cameras offer a range of ISO speeds, from 64 or 100 up to 1600 or higher.
+This provides you another variable determining the exposure of the digital photograph, along with the flash energy on the Topcon instrument.
+Higher speeds up to about ISO 1600 will enhance the sensitivity of the camera while not introducing much noise.
+You can use these higher settings to obtain a proper exposure in color photography while using minimal flash energy of 12 or 18 watt-seconds.
+Speeds of ISO 3200 or more will begin to introduce a noticeable degree of speckled noise into the pixels of the photograph, especially considering that the retinal image is by nature of very low contrast.
+Speeds of ISO 1600 to ISO 3200 may be useful for fluorescein angiography, which will then properly expose with perhaps 50 watt-seconds of flash energy, much less than what was needed for 35mm film exposures, and much less dazzling and fatiguing to the subject eye.

-Lowering resolution on the camera: Since the highest resolution images of the camera are finer than the optical resolution of the instrument, you may wish to set the camera to record lower-resolution images.
+Lowering resolution on the camera: Since the highest resolution images of the camera are finer than the theoretical optical resolution of the instrument, you may wish to set the camera to record lower-resolution images.
 This will decrease storage space and improve tethered transfer times.

 Tethering software: If you want to have live previewing and capture of photos on a computer while shooting with the Canon camera, consider using "tethering" software.
 This type of application uses a "tether" from the camera to the computer via a USB cable.
 A simple version is included with the Canon camera software support disc.
 DSLR Remote Pro (http://www.breezesys.com/DSLRRemotePro/) is one popular aftermarket package sold for this application.